1. PERSONAL FINANCE

 New Credit ApplicationsSeeking only one new type of credit at a timeApplying for many different types of credit in a short amount of time10%

-Once a year, you can request a copy of your credit report from all three bureaus at annualcreditreport.com.
+Every week, you can request a copy of your credit report from all three bureaus at annualcreditreport.com.
 After accessing your free credit reports, you can review the information on the reports, make sure it’s correct, and dispute any false information.

 Spending just a few minutes reviewing your credit reports could protect you from identity theft and keep you on track to improve your financial health.

-Make a budget
+Make a Budget

 Evaluating your financial situation is the best way to make sure you’re practicing good habits and protecting your credit score.
 And happily, you don’t need an expert to review your personal finances to get started.
 All you have to do is create a budget.

 On the other hand, if you find that you’re overspending, making less than your monthly expenses, or relying on credit cards to fill the gap between your income and expenses, you’ll need to make some adjustments.
-Figure out what you can trim from your expenses, ways to make extra income, and alternative debt resolution strategies.
+Figure out what you can trim from your expenses, devise ways to make extra income, and explore debt resolution strategies.

-Additionally, if your debt gets too high, your minimum payments could be hard to keep up with, leading to missed payments that cause even more financial stress.
-Paying as much over the minimum as possible could help you avoid these problems, get out of debt faster, and start saving more money — all crucial to improving your financial health.
+Paying as much over the minimum as possible could help you avoid these problems, get out of debt faster, and start saving more money—all crucial to improving your financial health.

 If you’re struggling with debt or worried about falling behind on payments, it might be time to take action beyond simple budgeting strategies.
 Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt settlement program.
 Our Certified Debt Consultants can help you find a solution that will put you on the path to improve your financial health.
 Find out if you qualify.